Professor Karthik Ramanna

 About

-Professor Ramanna is director of Oxford’s Master in Public Policy program, a flagship one-year degree for current and prospective leaders in government.
+Professor Ramanna is director of Oxford’s Master in Public Policy programme, a flagship one-year degree for current and prospective leaders in government.
 He is founder and faculty chair of the Transformational Leadership Fellowship, a bespoke, by-invitation program for senior leaders looking to reimagine their public-service impact.
-He also founded and directs Oxford’s Case Centre for Public Leadership, and he is fellow and member of the finance and investment committees at St. John’s College.
+He also founded and directs Oxford’s Case Centre on Public Leadership and, in 2022, he co-founded the E-liability Institute with a mission to accelerate decarbonisation innovations through rigorous GHG accounting.

 Expertise